allenai/tango/docs/source/first_steps.md

 Experiments themselves are defined through JSON, [Jsonnet](https://jsonnet.org/), or YAML configuration files.
 At a minimum, these files must contain the "steps" field, which should be a mapping of arbitrary (yet unique) step names to the configuration of the corresponding step.

-For example, let's create a config file called `config.jsonnet` with following contents:
+For example, let's create a config file called `config.jsonnet` with the following contents:

 ```json
 {